frozenarchieves/frozenarchieves.github.io/_pages/about.md

    <!--  <p>109, Penny Hall</p>
      <p>255, Academy Street</p>
      <p>Newark, DE 19716</p> -->
+profile:
+  align: right
+  image: BasakLabLogo.png
+  image_circular: true # crops the image to make it circular
+  more_info: >

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page